openkraken/website/docs/guide/basic/network.en-US.md

   .then(json => console.log(json));
 ```

-Sometimes you need to use the POST method to initiate a request to the HTTP URL.
-You can add a second optional parameter to the fetch method:
+Sometimes you need to use the POST method to initiate a request to the HTTP URL, you can add a second optional parameter to the fetch method:

 ```js
 const data = {